 Preparing Your Home For Sale

-The Craig Reger Group has sold thousands of homes in the Portland area– everything from one-bedroom condos to Street of Dreams mansions.
+The Reger Group has sold thousands of homes in the Portland area– everything from one-bedroom condos to Street of Dreams mansions.
 This experience means that we know what it takes to sell a house.
 It’s important to remember that a “well-polished” house appeals to more buyers and will sell faster and for a higher price, period.
 Additionally, buyers feel more comfortable purchasing a well-cared for home because if what they can see is maintained, what they can’t see has probably also been maintained.

 In readying your house for sale, consider: